 Android and good battery are two things that you never see together.
 To some extent, I agree with that as well.
-Android has always been very resource-intensive by default and there are hardly any Android phones that give you a full day without having to charge the phone.
+Google has best-optimized their own devices i.e. Google Pixel 4 XL, but Android has always been very resource-intensive by default.
+Most phones these days have 4,000 mAh or 4,500 mAh battery that can easily give you a full day of use and even then a bit more.
+However, you can squeeze a lot more battery juice from them if you follow our tips.

 Ice Cream Sandwich, the last Android release did address to this issue and have ironed out most of the leaks that were causing all the battery drain, but there are still some tips that you may need to take care of in order to get the maximum battery life from your Android phone.